- Master's Program

 An M.A. normally takes five terms.

 Students in the M.A. program must complete 6.5 Full Course Equivalents (FCE) during their five terms of residency, normally taking three courses (3.0 FCE) in each of the two academic years (September-May) and an independent research project (0.5 FCE) from May-August of the first year.
-These are normally graduate courses, but where students are lacking the prerequisite background to pursue a course of study at the graduate level, up to 2.0 FCE at the undergraduate level in Classical Studies, Greek, and/or Latin can be allowed over the two years (5 terms) of the M.A by application to and approval from the Graduate Affairs Committee.
+These are normally graduate courses, but where students are lacking the prerequisite background to pursue a course of study at the graduate level, up to 1.0 FCE at the undergraduate level in Greek, and/or Latin (and in exceptional circumstances, Classical Studies) courses can be allowed over the two years (5 terms) of the M.A by application to and approval from the Graduate Affairs Committee.

 CS 9000 is a special survey course for all grduate students in the Department, to be taken in the student's first year of enrollment.
 This "Core Course" is focused on the basic research methodologies of the discipline, introducting students to the major scholarly approaches and questions of the discipline of Classics as well as to give students a broad perspective on the discipline as a whole, through the examination of selected texts and evidence from archaeological and material culture.
-Students are exposed to the standard scholarly literature for and critical approaches to four major genres: Philosophy and Oratory; History and Historiography; Archaeology and Material Culture; and Literature.
+Students are exposed to the standard scholarly literature for and critical approaches to four major genres: Archaeology and Material Culture, Greek Literature, History and Historiography, Latin Literature.

 Every two weeks there will normally be a one-hour proseminar for all students.
 The workshops are designed to help students develop skills for a career inside or outside academia.
 Topics will vary from year to year, but include: writing an abstract; writing a grant proposal; applications to PhD programs; working with research tools (TLL/TLG); textual criticism; introduction to resources in ancillary disciplines; developing research skills.
 Students are expected to attend all the proseminars that are applicable to their career path, but need not attend proseminars they have attended in previous years.
 Students should notify the Graduate Chair if they have to miss a proseminar.